MathematicalPotato/MP_DooKi3_SLM_Designs/README.md

 ### !!!
 Please read all the notes in the READMEs for any parts you plan to order. !!!

 ## Notes
-There are four versions of the tensioning slider.
+There are many versions of the tensioning slider.
 At this time it is recommended to get the thickest version (+0.15) and sand to size.
+As of August 7th 2024 the XY and Z tensioners have been updated to V3 and allow for the use of 10mm belts.
+This is the version that is recommended even for 9mm belts and requires the slightly wider tensioning sliders.

 ## SLM XY Idlers - Live shafts and full sized pulleys:
 ![DooKi3_SLM_XY_Assembly](MP_DooKi3_XY_Stuff/XY_Idlers/Images/DooKi3_SLM_XY_Assembly.png)